AmhedVargas/Procrustes/README.md

-# Procrustes
+# Procrustes analysis on SNPs from Reference panels
-Procrustes analysis on SNP datasets
+Procrustes analysis derives its name